All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

 A fresh stool sample is collected in a clean container.
 The stool sample should not be contaminated with urine or water.
-Once it has been collected, the stool should either be taken to the laboratory within an hour after collection or transferred into special transport vials containing preservative solutions.
+Once it has been collected, the stool should either be taken to the laboratory within two hours after collection or transferred into special transport vials containing preservative solutions.

 Often, multiple samples are collected and tested.
 These should be collected at different times on different days because parasites are shed intermittently and may not be in the stool at all times.
 Multiple samples can increase the likelihood that parasites will be detected.